Unity7/Unity7/README.md

 ## About Me

 Hey My Name is Bay Bui.
-I am a Tech Enthusiast.
-I am looking forward to learning new skills and add them in the list.
+I am enthusiastic about techonology, finance, and investments.
+I graduated from the University of California, Los Angeles for my undergraduate.
+I do fine arts and am a collector.
+I enjoy sports, fitness, biking, and meditation.

 ## Coding Profiles